-In this blog entry, Lucy Downes from In The Saddle tells us about her recent trip to join the Essaouira Coastal Trail in Morocco.
+In this blog entry, Lucy Downes from In The Saddle tells us about her trip to join the Essaouira Coastal Trail in Morocco in June 2017.
 Here, she highlights the best bits of this ride, from the first-class horses to the delicious food.

 If you feel in need of nice weather and a gallop on beautiful horses, but don’t want a long flight from the UK, then our rides in Morocco are ideal.
 We have a number of itineraries from riding along the coast or camping in the desert to trekking in the mountains.

 I jumped on a flight from Stansted and arrived in Marrakesh less than 3 hours later.
 I couldn’t believe the difference in culture and way of life just a short journey away.
 It was fascinating wondering around the medinas and little shops of Marrakesh and Essaouira.
 I was pleasantly surprised that I did not get hassled and it was fun haggling with the locals.